 The company continued to expand with both new brands coming on board, and extensions in their manufacturing facilities.
 The company which is 100% NZ owned and operated in 2006 celebrated its 60th birthday with 6 staff achieving 25 years of service.

 A strong investment in product development was a feature this decade with a range of products to suit both the renovation market and new housing being constantly introduced.

-In 2006 the company's shareholders acquired a competitor in Athena Products and since this time, the company has run a two brand strategy with two iconic NZ brands; Clearlite Bathrooms and Athena Bathrooms.
+Also in 2006 the company's shareholders acquired a competitor in Athena and since this time, the company has run a two brand strategy with two iconic NZ brands; Clearlite Bathrooms and Athena Bathrooms.

 Sales and Marketing Manager